 Family engagement is a cornerstone of the Head Start and Early Head Start programs.
 In a typical program year, we provide a variety of opportunities for families to spend time in the classroom, attend family engagement events, learn strategies to support their child's learning and take on leadership roles.
 The chart on the following page identifies family engagement opportunities provided in the program.
-The COVID-19 pandemic resulted in changes in our ability to have families freely enter program buildings and volunteer in our classrooms.
-This continued into the 2021-2022 program year limiting the activities families could do in our centers.
+The 2022-2023 program year was still a building back year from the disruption caused by the COVID-19 pandemic.
+The pandemic resulted in changes in our ability to have families freely enter program buildings and volunteer in our classrooms.
+We expect more of a return to our normal engagement in 2023-2024.